gocom/eien/README.md

 ### Create a temporary file and move it to its final location once done

-The file is moved to location specified with the optional @Rah_Eien_File::$final@ option, if defined.
-The moving is performed once there are no other references to the instance, script is closed or when the @move()@ method is called.
+The file is moved to location specified with the optional Rah_Eien_File::$final option, if defined.
+The moving is performed once there are no other references to the instance, script is closed or when the move() method is called.

 ```php
 $tmp = new Rah_Eien_File();